Tarek-Elmenshawy/ATmega16-COTS/README.md

-# ATmega16-Drivers
+# ATmega16-COTS
-This repository contains all layers for ATmega16 microcontroller
+This repository contains all drivers for ATmega16 microcontroller